Android-Emulation-Testing/Emu-Fidelity-AE/README.md

 You can run the evaluation script that produces the major figures and tables in our paper in two ways.

-1. (Recommended) Google Colab Notebook
+1. **(Recommended) Google Colab Notebook**
 * Simply open [this notebook](https://colab.research.google.com/drive/19DYtr3yrJs6aKrXXyKWrBbMsCEvw46qw?usp=sharing).
 Under the `Runtime` tab, select `Run all`.
-* The dependencies will be automatically configured and wait for ~1 minute as it processes the data.
+* The dependencies will be automatically configured.
+Please wait for ~3 minutes as the data are being processed.
 * The figures and tables will be displayed in your browser.

-2. Local Setup
+1. Local Setup
 * Clone this repository.
 * Install [Python 3](https://www.python.org/downloads/) if you have not already.
-Then type `pip3 install -r requirements.txt` at the root directory of this repo to install the dependencies.
+Then, run `pip3 install -r requirements.txt` at the root directory of this repo to install the dependencies.
-* type `python3 plot.py` and wait for ~1 minute as it processes the data.
+* Run `python3 plot.py` at the root directory of this repo and wait for ~3 minutes as the data are being processed.
 * A `fig/` directory will be created, and figures used in our paper can be found there.
 Tables will be printed to `stdout`.

 ## License